DataDog/hiring-engineers/answers.md

 # Introduction
 Hello,
 My name is Mal Herring and may I take the pleasure in submitting my technical assessment for your review.

+I'd like to take a moment to tell you a little more about myself.
+I live in Welwyn, Hertfordshire with my partner Rosie and our 3 year old daughter, Violet.
+This last week we also introduced a kitten which my daughter named Mog so I am getting used to having a pet amongst a moody toddler who's just learnt the word "No!"

+I have a few passions in life, Music (used to be a DJ - don't ask me about headphones unless you really like the subject) :grin: - Trying to keep fit (gym/cycling/MMA) - Snowboarding (not been for years) and of course I love being a Dad and teaching someone else how to be cheeky and sarcastic, which my other half doesn't appreciate.
+One of my biggest acheivements in recent years, other than becoming a parent, was cycling with two of my closest friends to Paris on road bikes, we took the long route and cycled some 260 miles.
+I prefer hotels over tents but not when shared with two other guys...
+Cycling through France is something I'd love to do again, riding through the Somme Battlefields was incredibly sombre but there is such history in the region that I'd love to spend more time there on the next ride through.

-I have provided my answers as best as I can and supplied the associated screenshots, each section is contained within its own block, and of course, I used the Datadog knowledge base extensively.
+So, onto the technical assessment, I have provided my answers as best as I can and supplied the associated screenshots.
+Each section is contained within its own block, and of course, I used the Datadog knowledge base extensively, which I found to be brilliant.

-As I would with any PoV I run, I've given my "Working Notes" at the bottom of this document.
-I use these in a Nutshell document to keep a record of significant issues, situations, interventions with people (training etc.) and the thinking behind the process if required.
-This information dump can often be useful in the sales process along with the working notes that Sales will use, but also valuable for win/loss reviews as a reminder of the actions and steps taken.
-I've approached with this task with the same mindset as a PoV.
+As I would with any PoV I run, I've given my "Working Notes" at the bottom of this markdown.
+I use these comments in a "Nutshell" document to keep a record of significant issues, situations, interventions with people (training etc.) and the thinking behind the process if required.
+This information dump can often be useful in the sales process along with the working notes that Sales will use, but I find it also valuable for win/loss reviews as a reminder of the actions and steps taken.
+I've approached this task with the same mindset as I would a PoV.

-I look forward to the feedback; I enjoyed the process.
+I look forward to the feedback; I've very much enjoyed the process.
 I found it challenging; however, I like to be stretched and love to learn new skills.

-Please feel free to click on my profile on LinkedIn, just click my profile picture.
+Please feel free to click on my profile picture to view my LinkedIn profile.

 Yours Sincerely